Optimization and Cobbs-Douglas Production

 7.5.
 Optimization and Cobbs-Douglas Production#

-In this lab we will consider two optimization problems related to a Cobbs-Douglas production function \(Q=AL^aK^{1-a}\) where \(Q\) is units of production, \(L=\) units of labor and \(K=\) units of capital.
+In this lab we will consider two optimization problems related to a Cobbs-Douglas production function \(Q=AL^aK^{1-a}\) where \(Q\) is units of production, \(L=\) units of labor, \(K=\) units of capital and \(A\) and \(\alpha\) are constants.
 We also use a total cost function of the form \(TC=FC+c_LL+c_KK\) where \(FC=\)fixed cost, \(c_L=\) cost per unit of labor and \(c_K=\) cost per unit of capital.

 Problem 1: By constraining the total cost, we can obtain a formula for \(K\) in terms of \(L\), in which case \(Q\) becomes a function of \(L\).
 A plot of \(Q(L)\) shows there is a maximum value.
 The exact coordinates of the maximum can be obtained by setting \(\frac{dQ}{dL}\) equal to zero and solving for \(L\).

-Example: Plot \(Q=40L^{1/4}K^{3/4}\) under the total cost constraint constraint \(TC=1000 = 100 + 100L + 10K \Rightarrow K=90-10L\).
+Example: Plot \(Q=40L^{1/4}K^{3/4}\) under the total cost constraint \(TC=1000 = 100 + 100L + 10K \Rightarrow K=90-10L\).

-Solution: In this case, \(Q=40L^{.25}(90-10*L)^{.75}\), whose graph created in the next cell has a maximum value.
+Solution: In this case, \(Q=40L^{.25}(90-10 L)^{.75}\), whose graph created in the next cell has a maximum value.

 Hide code cell source